 The first line on any income statement is an entry called total revenue or total sales.
 This figure is the amount of money a business brought in during the time period covered by the income statement.
 It has nothing to do with profit.
 If you owned a pizza parlor and sold 10 pizzas for $10 each, you would record $100 of revenue regardless of your profit or loss.
+If you owned a furniture store and sold a bedroom set for $25,000, you would record $25,000 regardless of your profit or loss.
+If you owned a hamburger joint and sold 100 cheeseburgers for $3.99 each, you'd record $399 in revenue regardless of your profit or loss.

 The revenue figure is important because a business must bring in money to turn a profit.
 If a company has less revenue, all else being equal, it's going to make less money.
-For startup companies and new ventures that have yet to turn a profit, revenue can sometimes serve as a gauge of potential profitability in the future.
+For start-up companies and new ventures that have yet to turn a profit, revenue can sometimes serve as a gauge of potential profitability in the future.

 Many companies break revenue or sales up into categories to clarify how much was generated by each division.
 Clearly defined and separate revenues sources can make analyzing an income statement much easier.
 It allows more accurate predictions on future growth.
 Starbucks' 2001 income statement is an excellent example (see Table STAR-1 at the bottom of this page).